 Several research funders have recognized this problem and decided to promote female researchers.
 Here goes our fund┋it digest:

-The Japanese Association of University Women invites applications from female researchers for 5-6 month research stays in Japan (call open, deadline 31 March).
+The Japanese Association of University Women invites applications from female researchers for 5-6 month research stays in Japan.

 Its U.S. sister organization, the American Association of University Women, runs a similar program for 12-month fellowships, open to women scientists of all disciplines.

 The International Post-Doc Initiative (IPODI) at Technical University of Berlin hosts early and mid-career female researchers for two years (call open, deadline 5 January).

 Also in Germany, University of Göttingen has set up the Dorothea Schlözer Postdoctoral Program for female Humanities, Social and Medical science scholars. (call open, deadline 8 April)